-Option 3 (NEC):
+Option 3 (NEC, Huawei):

 Tprocessing is the UE processing time.
 Tprocessing is the maximum value of PCell HO and PSCell addition;

 Option 4 (Intel):

 For HO with PSCell from NR-DC to NR-DC, Tprocessing can be split into software processing (Tprocessing_SW) and RF warm up time(Tprocessing_RF).
 Tprocessing_SW=[20]ms needs further discussion if some extension is needed.
 Tprocessing_RF will be dependent on different scenarios, i.e. whether PCell or PSCell change across FRs.